saienduri/Megatron-LM/megatron/core/QuickStart.md

 <br>

 **STEP 4 - Forward Step Function**

-Megatron Core uses [schedules.py](https://github.com/NVIDIA/Megatron-LM/tree/main/megatron/core/pipeline_parallel/schedules.py) to run the model.
-It is sufficient to define a forward step function, which takes as input the data iterator and the model and produces as output the output tensor and a loss function.
+In megatron core, we use [schedules.py](https://github.com/NVIDIA/Megatron-LM/tree/main/megatron/core/pipeline_parallel/schedules.py) to run the model.
+So it is sufficient to define a forward step function which takes as input the data iterator and the model and produces as output the output tensor and a loss function

 ```python
 from functools import partial